nschloe/termplotlib/README.md

 ### Testing

-To run the asciiplotlib unit tests, check out this repository and type
+To run the termplotlib unit tests, check out this repository and type
 ```
 pytest
 ```

 ### License

-asciiplotlib is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+termplotlib is published under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).